antoniolamorgese/Floating-Related-Posts-by-Views-or-Publish-Date/README.md

 # Floating Related Posts by Views or Publish Date
 Increase website traffic free using "Floating Related Posts by Views or Publish Date".
-Show floating related posts at the bottom or top of the visitor's screen for 15 seconds. and only after 30 sec. from viewing the post. `Floating Related Posts by Views or Publish Date` is designed to be used on sites with a few views to sites with thousands of views.
+Show floating related posts at the bottom or top of the visitor's screen for 15 seconds and, only after 30 sec, from viewing the post. `Floating Related Posts by Views or Publish Date` is designed to be used on sites with a few views to sites with thousands of views.
 And it's free!

 == Description ==